Lacunary function: A simple example

 we can see that f has a singularity at a point z when z^{a} = 1, and also when za^{2} = 1.
 By the induction suggested by the above equations, f must have a singularity at each of the a^{n}-th roots of unity for all natural numbers n.
-The set of all such points is dense on the unit circle; this makes it impossible to define f on any open set containing the unit circle, preventing one from carrying out analytic continuation.
+The set of all such singularities is dense on the unit circle; so it is impossible to define f on any open set containing the unit circle, making analytic continuation impossible as well.

 An elementary result

-Evidently the argument advanced in the simple example shows that certain series can be constructed to define lacunary functions.
-What is not so evident is that the gaps between the powers of z can expand much more slowly, and the resulting series will still define a lacunary function.
+The argument above shows that certain series define lacunary functions.
+What is not so evident is that the gaps between the powers of z can grow much more slowly, and the resulting series will still define a lacunary function.
 To make this notion more precise some additional notation is needed.